Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 More information: Hydraulics Manual, Section 6.2: Guidelines

 Structures directly upstream of a stream mouth and/or a large waterbody be affected by water backing up during flood flows on that waterbody.
-Further consideration would be required to determine the extent of this possibility as this analysis strictly addresses replacement options considering runoff volumes and environmental standards.
+Further consideration is be required to determine the extent of this possibility as this analysis strictly addresses replacement options considering runoff volumes and environmental standards.
 Headwater depths may therefore be greater than reported if water backs up from a downstream waterbody.

 A More Detailed Study